 ¼ mile, sec @ mph: 13.16 @ 110

-How do you define this particular Camaro?
 Chevrolet made the almost perfect car in 1969.
 The ZL1 was an upgrade package for 1969 Camaro.
-It was better than the 427 Yenko.
+It was regarded as better than the 427 Yenko.
 Its ZL1 engine was based on the L88 but it was entirely made of aluminum.
-Its advertised horsepower was 430 but rumors say that it can almost produce 560.
-Many car experts considered that the ZL1 engine has a better design than L88.
+Its advertised horsepower was 430 but rumors abound that it can almost produce 560.
+Many car experts considered that the ZL1 engine had a better design than L88.
 This ZL1 Camaro was presented to the public with $7,200 price tag.

 - 1967 Ford Farlane 500 R-Code